CircuitVerse/CircuitVerse/CONTRIBUTING.md

 ## How to Contribute

-When you are ready to start work on a issue:
+When you are ready to start work on an issue:

 - Let us know by leaving a comment on the issue.
 (Also let us know later if you are no longer working on it.)